CGCookie/retopoflow/help/welcome.md

 Below is a list of known issues that we are currently working on.

-- UI can take about a half second to register hovering or clicking.
+- UI can take about a split second to register hovering or clicking.
+- UI wrapping is not quite correct.
 - Patches supports only basic fills.
 - Starting RF with large source or target meshes can be slow.
 - RF actions are not tied into Blender keymaps.
 - RF does not allow execution of other add-ons, pie menus, Blender operators, etc.
 - RF does not work correctly with more than one 3D View.
+- Some non-mesh objects and some modifiers do not work well with RetopoFlow.

+    - Non-mesh objects appear to scale too big or too small
+    - Modifiers cause output to appear incorrect

 ## Final Words